-After approx. 16 operating hours, the stitching head must be lubricated with the lubricants described below.
+After approx. 50 operating hours, the stitching head must be lubricated with the lubricants described below.

-The felt disks of the wire feed spring must also be lightly lubricated from each day.
+After approximately 50 operating hours the felt disks of the wire feed spring must also be slightly lubricated with the lubricant indicated.

-If the stitching head is not regularly lubricated, greater wear will occur, the service life of the stitching head will be considerably decreased and premature failure of the stitching head may occur
+If the stitching head is not regularly lubricated, greater wear will occur, the service life of the stitching head will be considerably decreased and premature failure of the stitching head may occur.